Dense Pneumatic Conveying#

 Restart#

-This simulation reads the restart, meaning this option is set to true.
-Also, the checkpointing is reduce to 0.5 seconds.
+This simulation restarts from the previous step.
+Also, the checkpointing is reduced to 0.5 seconds.

 subsection restart